Copyright © 2012 Robert B. Thompson. All rights reserved.

 To leave lazy people, or grasping, ambitious individuals among the happy inhabitants of the new earth would soon bring about the sins to which we all are accustomed.

-As I said, those who are rich are rich in character will be servants of all.
+As I said, those who are rich, are rich in character, and will be servants of all.
 Each person will perform the work he or she does in order to be a blessing to others.

 It is so in free-enterprise capitalism.
 It is so in communism.
 It always shall be so until the one righteous King returns and governs mankind according to the will of the Father.